rayzkaunda/datarigs.github.io/_posts/2018-12-26-running-machine-learning-algorithms-on-aws-sagemaker.md

 Transformed/Wrangled data: Comma Separated Values(csv)
 * Basic setup for using SageMaker.
-* converting datasets to protobuf format used by the Amazon SageMaker algorithms and uploading to S3.
+* Converting datasets to protobuf format used by the Amazon SageMaker algorithms and uploading to S3.
 * Training SageMaker's linear learner on the data set.
 * Hosting the trained model.
 * Scoring using the trained model.